 b) Living expenditures:

 The husband is answerable for the safety of the family.
 He should try to make happy his wife and his children.
-Husband should give them appropriate, good and happy life.
+The husband should give them an appropriate, good, and happy life.
 One should never depend on whatever his wife keeps or earns.
 Even if his wife is rich he has no right to take anything without her approval.
 Allah said,

 “Lodge them (the divorced women) where you dwell, according to your means, and do not harm them so as to straighten them (that they be obliged to leave your house).And if they are pregnant, then spend on them till they lay down their burden.
 Then if they suck to the children for you, give them their due payment, and let each of you accept the advice of the other in a just away.
 But, if you make difficulties for one another, then some other woman may give suck for him (the father of the child).”
 (Qur’an 65:6)